MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. Verify the **powerState** is **VM Running**.

-1. Use **az vm deallocate** to deallocate your virtual machine.
-Type **Yes** to confirm.

-    ```sh
-    az vm deallocate --resource-group az104-rg8 --name myCLIVM
-    ```

-1. Use **az vm show** to ensure the **powerState** is **VM deallocated**.

-    >**Did you know?** When you use Azure to stop your virtual machine, the status is *deallocated*.
-This means that any non-static public IPs are released, and you stop paying for the VM’s compute costs.

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ### Review
-In this lab, you have completed:
+In this lab, you have completed the following:
-+ Deployed zone-resilient Azure virtual machines by using the Azure portal and an Azure Resource Manager template.
++ Deployed zone-resilient Azure virtual machines by using the Azure portal.
-+ Configured Azure virtual machines by using virtual machine extensions.
-+ Scaled compute and storage for Azure virtual machines.
++ Managed compute and storage scaling for virtual machines.
++ Created and configured Azure Virtual Machine Scale Sets.
++ Scaled Azure Virtual Machine Scale Sets.
-+ Deployed zone-resilient Azure virtual machine scale sets by using the Azure portal.
++ Created a virtual machine using Azure PowerShell (optional 1).
-+ Configured Azure virtual machine scale sets by using virtual machine extensions.
++ Created a virtual machine using the CLI (optional 2).
-+ Scaled compute and storage for Azure virtual machine scale sets.

 ### You have successfully completed the lab